mechseiko/mechseiko/README.md

 ## 🚀 About Me
 - 💻 Currently Specializing in **AI & modern frontend tooling**
-- 📚 Constant learner
-- 🤝 Open to collaboration on open‑source and innovative web projects
+- 📚 Constant learner, open to collaboration on open‑source and innovative web projects
-- 📍 Based in Nigeria
+-
 ---

 ## 🛠️ Tech Stack